Bible Study for Fear: What the Bible's 'Fear Not' Passages Actually Mean

 Day 1: Isaiah 41:8-13 Read the full passage.
 Write down each promise in verse 10.
 Insert your specific fear into each one.
 Read it back as a direct promise to you.

 Day 2: Psalm 27 Read the whole psalm.
 Write down what David names as his one desire.
+How does that desire relate to his courage?
 What is your one desire right now?

 Day 3: 2 Timothy 1:6-14 Read Paul's encouragement to Timothy.
 Write down what the Spirit has already given you.
 What would it look like to act from those resources today?